California Non-Resident Fishing License: 2026 Costs and Rules

 purchase non resident fishing license

-You can snag an annual license for $169.82 or opt for a ten-day sport fishing license at $62.90, perfect for hitting those local hotspots.
-To purchase, visit the California Department of Fish and Wildlife (CDFW) website or find a licensed agent nearby.
+Getting a non-resident fishing license is straightforward.
+You can buy a 365-day license for $174.14 or a ten-day sport fishing license for $64.54 directly through the California Department of Fish and Wildlife (CDFW) website, at a licensed agent nearby, or by calling 1-800-565-1458.

 Replacement and Duplicate License Fees